robbestad/Rantjs/README.md

 <img src="http://res.cloudinary.com/sven-anders-robbestad/image/upload/c_scale,w_350/v1418975366/rantjs_0.8.4.png">

-This project is still in its early stages, but the lexer is now complete.

 The project is available via npm (do _npm install rantjs_).

 For implementation details, please visit the [npmjs page][3]